matomo-org/developer-documentation/docs/generated/2.0-b2/Piwik/Plugin.md

 #### Description

-Returns false if we can&#039;t find one.
+Returns false if we can't find one.

 #### Signature